isabelladegen/ComputationalLogic/report.md

 ### Author
 [Isabella Degen](https://github.com/isabelladegen)

+[//]: # (How to use this report)
+- The colab notebook walks you through what has been changed and what you can do on a high level
+- The report goes into more details about the changes....

 ### Contents
   1. [Motivation](#motivation)
   2. [Method](#method)

   3. [Default Rules](#defaultrules)
   4. [Asking about nouns beyond proper nouns](#aksingaboutnouns)

+Appendix?
   5. [Testing](#testing)

  Perhaps write about